-1 (15) "Investor participant" means a person admitted as a participant who is not required 2 by the organic rules to conduct patronage business with a cooperative association in order to 3 receive financial rights.
+- (21) "Patron" means a person that conducts economic activity with a cooperative association which entitles the person to receive financial rights based on patronage. - (22) "Patron participant" means a person admitted as a participant that is permitted or required to conduct patronage with the cooperative association in order to receive financial rights.